-The plan, developed by consulting firm Pond & Co., traces Gwinnett’s history, covers the results from public input sessions, incorporates demographic trends, and inventories the county’s infrastructure, community amenities, land use and built environment.
-It establishes a vision taking into account the County’s needs and opportunities and incorporates five themes: Maintain Economic Development and Fiscal Health, Foster Redevelopment, Maintain Mobility and Accessibility and Accessibility, Provide More Housing Choices, and Keep Gwinnett a Preferred Place.
+Developed by consulting firm Pond & Co., the plan traces Gwinnett’s history, covers the results from public input sessions, incorporates demographic trends, and inventories the county’s infrastructure, community amenities, land use and built environment.
+It establishes a vision taking into account the County’s needs and opportunities and incorporates five themes: Maintain Economic Development and Fiscal Health, Foster Redevelopment, Maintain Mobility and Accessibility, Provide More Housing Choices, and Keep Gwinnett a Preferred Place.

 Future development possibilities are laid out, identifying higher density areas, more pastoral areas and those in between.
 The plan enumerates possible activity centers, employment centers, residential neighborhoods and low-intensity areas.
 A future land use map shows recommended development patterns in detail.